-- construction and the acquisition of such properties. - Renovation Acquisition or refinance loans for properties requiring renovation, excluding ground-up construction. - Bridge Loans for initial purchase, refinance of completed projects or rental properties.
+- Construction Loans provided for ground-up construction, including mid-construction refinancing of ground-up construction and the acquisition of such properties. - Renovation Acquisition or refinance loans for properties requiring renovation, excluding ground-up construction. - Bridge Loans for initial purchase, refinance of completed projects or rental properties.